adelarsq/adelarsq.github.io/readme.md

 I work with mainly all things related with software (since assembly until frontend). 🧩

+I love my family. 👶👨👩👦

-I like to stay with my family, to plant bonsai and to play video games. 👶👨👩👦🌳🕹
+I like to draw, paint, animes, plant bonsais and play online games. 🖼

 ## Social